BroadnetEngineering/PollingApp/README.md

 ## Installation
 I'm using composer for class autoloading and a few helpers.
 I'm using PHP 7.2 in my development environment, but I don't think it'll having any problem running on 5.6 if that's what you're used to.

 * Clone the repo into your web directory of choice.
+Checkout the `Ian_Monroe` branch if you need to.
 * Make sure you have an empty MySQL database set up someplace and you know the credentials.
 * Copy the `.env.example` file to `.env` in the root of the project
 * Edit your `.env` file to reflect your MySQL credentials.